• Skip to primary navigation

 For the Dressing:

-• 1 Tbsp Ginger in Brine see notes
+• 1 tablespoon Ginger in Brine see notes

-• 1 Tbsp Orange Juice Use juice leftover from the orange slices
+• 1 tablespoon Orange Juice Use juice leftover from the orange slices

 Instructions